-In their landmark study The History and Geography of Human Genes, Cavalli-Sforza, Menozzi and Piazza (1994) provide some of the most detailed and comprehensive estimates of genetic distances between human populations, within and across continents.
+In their landmark study "The History and Geography of Human Genes," Cavalli-Sforza, Menozzi and Piazza (1994) provide some of the most detailed and comprehensive estimates of genetic distances between human populations, within and across continents.
 Their initial database contains 76,676 gene frequencies, corresponding to 6,633 samples in different locations.
-By culling and
+By culling and pooling such samples, they restrict their analysis to 491 populations.
+They focus on "aborigenal populations that were at their present location at the end of the fifteenth century when the great European migrations began" (Cavalli-Sforza et al., 1994, p.
+24).
+When studying genetic difference at the world level, the number is reduced to 42 representative populations, aggregating subpopu-

-7 Effective population size only includes active breeders and is generally smaller than actual census size.
-More precisely, effective population size is the number of breeding individuals that would produce the actual sampling variance, or rate of inbreeding, if they bred in a way consistent with a series of idealized benchmark assumptions (e.g. see Falconer and Mackay, 1996, chapter 4, or Hamilton, 2009, chapter 3).
+7Effective population size only includes active breeders, and is generally smaller than actual census size.
+More precisely, effective population size is the number of breeding individuals that would produce the actual sampling variance, or rate of inbreeding, if they bred in a way consistent with a series of idealized benchmark assumptions (e.g., see Falconer and Mackay, 1995, chapter 4, or Hamilton, 2009, chapter 3).

-8 See Cavalli-Sforza et al. (1994, p.
+8See Cavalli-Sforza et al. (1994, p.
 30 and references).